Nimus-oes/react-world-ranks/README.md

 Project Requirements

-- Users must be able to filter and sort the list of countries based on selected criteria.
+- Users should be able to filter and sort the list of countries based on selected criteria.
 - ✅ **Real-Time Data**: Retrieves the most up-to-date country information from the REST Countries API.
 - ✅ **Search & Filter**: Supports combined queries using search terms, regions, membership status (e.g., UN member), and sorting options to refine results.
 - ✅ **Localization**: Both the UI and country-specific content adapt to the user’s selected language.